-The approved installation contractors are subject to supervision by a Horizon Offsite site manager.
-Typically, the Horizon Offsite site manager will agree a schedule of inspections with the erection contractor.
+The approved installation contractors are subject to supervision by a Metal Frame Construction Site Manager.
+Typically, the Metal Frame Construction Site Manager will agree a schedule of inspections with the erection contractor.
 The supervisor of the erection crew is responsible for the quality and productivity of work carried out by the erection crew.
-The erection supervisor reports directly to the Horizon Offsite site manager to ensure all work follows the requirements of the design drawings and the requirements of Horizon Offsite Structural certification for the building.
+The erection supervisor reports directly to the Metal Frame Construction Site Manager to ensure all work follows the requirements of the design drawings and the requirements of Metal Frame Construction Structural certification for the building.

-Horizon Offsite employ a full-time site manager who works very closely with the erection supervisor, and the main contractor responsible for providing the concrete substructure.
-The main contractor is responsible for ensuring all concrete slabs are within the engineer's specified tolerances before panels are installed on site.
-No panels are installed until the Horizon Offsite site manager approves the concrete base that the panels are being fixed too.
+Metal Frame Construction Ltd employ a full-time site manager who works very closely with the erection supervisor, and the main contractor who is responsible for providing the concrete substructure.
+The Main Contractor is responsible for ensuring all concrete slabs are within the engineer's specified tolerances before panels are installed on site.
+No panels are installed until the Metal Frame Construction Site Manager approves the concrete base that the panels are being fixed to.
 All fixings and brackets between panels are visually inspected and recorded on the assembly quality control sheet for structural connections.

-Each building has its own quality control file which is kept on site by the Horizon Offsite site manager.
-All fixings and brackets between panels are visually inspected, periodically photographed and recorded in the quality control file The site manager also inspects fire stopping and cavity closing of all panels, records of the fire stopping are recorded by Horizon Offsite steel frame.
+Each building has its own quality control sheet for structural connections, which is kept on site by the Metal Frame Construction Site Manager.
+All fixings and brackets between panels are visually inspected, periodically photographed and recorded in the quality control file.
+The Site Manager also inspects the fire stopping and cavity closing of panels, and records of the fire stopping are recorded by Metal Frame Construction Ltd.

 Any defects noted are recorded, photographed where possible and notified in writing to the erection supervisor.
 The site manager will inspect and approve the remediation before work can proceed.

-The approved steel frame erection contractors are subject to continuous supervision by the Horizon Offsite site manager.
+The approved steel frame erection contractors are subject to continuous supervision by the Metal Frame Construction Site Manager.
 The following checklist is provided to offer guidance to clients who intend to carry out their own additional site supervision.
-The non-exhaustive list of items are of a general nature and are in addition to all other building requirements.
+This non-exhaustive list of items is of a general nature and is in addition to all other building requirements.